Dalvin Cook Player Prop Bets for NFL Week 6 | Minnesota vs. Carolina 10/17/2021

 - He has received 51 of his team's 134 carries this season (38.1%).

-- The Vikings have thrown the ball in 58.9% of their plays from scrimmage this year while staying on the ground 41.1% of the time.
+- The Vikings have called a pass in 58.9% of their plays from scrimmage this year while staying on the ground 41.1% of the time.
 This offensive attack ranks 19th in the NFL in points scored.

 - Click over to SISportsbook and find the latest player props and odds for Cook's matchup with the Panthers.